-Preventive Measures: Travelers and their advisers should note be aware of the risk, the incubation period, and the main symptoms.
-Avoid being bitten by mosquitoes, especially between dusk and dawn.
-Use anti-malarial dugs (chemoprophylaxis) when appropriate, to prevent infection from developing into clinical disease.
-Immediately seek diagnosis and treatment if a fever develops 1week or more after entering an area where there is a Malaria risk and up to 3 months (or, rarely, later) after departure from a risk area.
+Be Aware of the risk, the incubation period, the possibility of delayed onset, and the main symptoms.

+- Avoid being bitten by mosquitoes, especially between dusk and dawn. - Use anti-malarial dugs (chemoprophylaxis) when appropriate, to prevent infection from developing into clinical disease. - Immediately seek diagnosis and treatment if a fever develops 1week or more after entering an area where thereis a Malaria risk and up to 3 months (or, rarely, later) afterdeparture from a risk area.